Come on Over Baby (All I Want Is You): Live performances

 Aguilera performed "Come on Over Baby" in her tour Christina Aguilera: Live in Concert, an acoustic version on the Stripped World Tour, and a jazz version on the Back to Basics Tour.
 In the second leg of her "Christina Aguilera: In Concert", where she visited Puerto Rico, México, Venezuela, Panama and Japan, she replaced the song for the Spanish version of it "Ven Conmigo (Solamente Tú)".
 She also performed this version and "Pero Me Acuerdo de Ti" in Mexican comedy and variety show Otro Rollo.
 Aguilera performed "Come on Over Baby (All I Want Is You)" at the 2000 MTV Video Music Awards on September 7, 2000.
 She wore a striking red tight outfit, with black streaks in her hair previous to how she wore them in her music video, red high heels, and a tight ruby red crop top.
 At the end of Aguilera's performance, Fred Durst walked onstage and performed part of his band's song "Livin' It Up" with Aguilera.
 During the ceremony, Aguilera wore a revealing black outfit with black heels.
 After eliciting charged reactions from his fans, Durst stated: "I already told you guys before, I did it all for the nookie, man".
 The feud died weeks later.
 Aguilera denied Durst's statement, saying Durst "got no nookie".

 In November 2000, Aguilera performed "Come on Over Baby" at the Radio Music Awards in Aladdin Casino & Resort, Las Vegas, and during the My VH1 Music Awards ceremony in Shrine Auditorium, Los Angeles.
 On October 7, 2002, Aguilera presented an acoustic version of the song during a concert in New York City.
 The performance was later broadcast by MTV as a special titled Stripped Live in New York City.
 In December 2013, Fuse recognized the show as one of the ten best performances in the singer's career.

 Usage in media and legacy

 In 2000, Aguilera performed the Spanish version of the song "Ven Conmigo (Solamente Tú)" in the Telecinco's teen series Al salir de clase, where she also portrayed herself.
-The song was used in the 2022 Netflix comedy film Senior Year, starring Rebel Wilson.
+The song was used in the 2003 video game Dead or Alive Xtreme Beach Volleyball.

+as well as the 2022 Netflix comedy film Senior Year, starring Rebel Wilson.
 In September 2025, Aguilera teamed up with gay-themed dating service Grindr for a collaboration — as a result, her song "Come on Over Baby" was used as a sound effect in the application, letting the users know they have a match.